-What Size Decoupling Capacitor Should I Use for My Digital ICs?
+What Size Decoupling Capacitor Should You Use For Digital ICs?

 Are these capacitors sized properly?

-Before we get at all into sizing the decoupling capacitors you'll need for a digital design, you’ll need to examine the basic circuit model for a capacitor.
+Before we get at all into sizing the decoupling capacitors you'll need for a digital design, you’ll need to understand the basic circuit model for a capacitor.
 As much as we would like to think that a capacitor behaves exactly as the theory states, this is actually not the case.
 All capacitors have some inductance on the leads that defines their impedance spectrum, which is empirically modeled as a series RLC network:

 Equivalent RLC circuit used to model a capacitor